zwertz/jlab-HPC/README.md

 6. Contact

 ## 1. Design:
-There are mainly two different kind of scripts present in this repository:
+There are mainly three different kind of scripts present in this repository:
+1. **environment.sh**: This script sets all the necessary environment variables.
+Since, environment variables are user specific, a first time user needs to set them properly at the beginning. <span style="color:red">Very important!</span>
-1. **Run scripts** (name begins with `run-` keyword): Each of these scripts execute individual processes such as g4sbs simulation, digitization, etc. E.g. `run-g4sbs-simu.sh` executes g4sbs simulation jobs.
+2. **Run scripts** (name begins with `run-` keyword): Each of these scripts execute individual processes such as g4sbs simulation, digitization, etc. E.g. `run-g4sbs-simu.sh` executes g4sbs simulation jobs.
 Users shouldn't have to edit or modify these scripts.
-2. **Submit scripts** (name begins with `submit-` keyword): These are essentially wrapper scripts.
+3. **Submit scripts** (name begins with `submit-` keyword): These are essentially wrapper scripts.
 Every run script has one (or more) corresponding submit script(s).
 Submit scripts take a few command line arguments and run the corresponding run script(s) accordingly.
 E.g. `submit-g4sbs-jobs.sh` script executes `run-g4sbs-simu.sh` script, which runs g4sbs simulations, according to the command line arguments (e.g. g4sbs macro name, no. of jobs, etc.) given by the user.
-They also sets the proper environment variables required by the run scripts.
-The environment variables are all listed at the beginning of each submit script.
-Since, environment variables are user specific, a first time user needs to set them properly at the beginning.

 ## 2. Processes:
 Here is a list of processess that can be executed using the scripts present in this repo: